The School of Rock (2003)

 Dewey Finn: Give up, just quit, because in this life, you can't win.
 Yeah, you can try, but in the end you're just gonna lose, big time, because the world is run by the Man.
 The Man, oh, you don't know the Man.
 He's everywhere.
 In the White House... down the hall...
 Ms. Mullins, she's the Man.
 And the Man ruined the ozone, he's burning down the Amazon, and he kidnapped Shamu and put her in a chlorine tank!
 And there used to be a way to stick it to the Man.
 It was called rock 'n roll, but guess what, oh no, the Man ruined that, too, with a little thing called MTV!
 So don't waste your time trying to make anything cool or pure or awesome 'cause the Man is just gonna call you a fat washed up loser and crush your soul.
 So do yourselves a favor and just GIVE UP!

-Miss Mullins: as much as a few weeks
+Miss Mullins: My guess is, as much as a few weeks, but we do need somebody to start immediately.

-Dewey Finn: so how much we talkin here?
+Dewey Finn: Mm-hm.
+So how much are we talking here?

-Miss Mullins: We pay our subs $650 a week so if you could let Mr Schneebly know that'd be great.
+Miss Mullins: We pay our substitutes $650 a week.
+Now, do you know when Mr. Schneebly will be back?

-Dewey Finn: Hold on a second I think I hear him coming in.
+Dewey Finn: Hold on a sec.
+Oh, you know what?
+I think he's just coming in right now.
 NED!
 PHONE!

 Dewey Finn: No, you're not gonna get in trouble.
 I'm hungry.